UK Tier 1 Investor Visa: Top 35 FAQ’s Answered

 15. As a Tier 1 Investor visa holder, can I invest in a UK start-up business?

 Tier 1 Investors are required to invest in active and trading UK registered companies.
 This means that at the date of the investment the company must be registered with Companies House in the UK, registered with HM Revenue and Customs for corporation tax and PAYE, have accounts and a UK business bank account, both showing regular trading of its own goods or services and have at least two UK based employees who are not its directors.
+Related posts: Can Tier 1 Investors invest in Start-ups? and Can Tier 1 Investors invest in a single or own business?

 16. How long will I have to make my investment?